 Community Attitude Survey

 Community Attitude Surveys are warranted when: the issues or parties involved in the litigation are high profile; the case issues are unique; juror profiling is desired; and/or to support a venue change motion.
-Community Attitude Surveys are typically conducted via telephone interviews of jury eligible citizens in the trial venue.
+Community Attitude Surveys are conducted via telephone interviews of jury eligible citizens in the trial venue.

 Case Analysis Survey